augustl/halt/README.md

 The name HALT is a retrofitted acronym.
 These definitions are subject to change in the future, whenever I come up with something that sounds cooler.

 * H: Hardware.
-We don't care about mechanical sympathy for a specific architecture.
+Or rather, the abstraction of it.
+We will deliberately prefer immutability over mechanical sympathy.
 * A: Asynchronous.
 Blocking calls and threads is a horrible abstraction.
 * L: Lisp.
 The system language.
 * T: Time.
 All values will be immutable, giving us a good time model.